 It’s very likely you have a checking account.

-While they are a convenient way to pay for things, checking accounts are terrible places to save.
+While they’re a convenient way to pay for things, most checking accounts are terrible places to save.
 Not only can money be drawn out quickly by savers themselves in moments of weakness, but checking deposits make a ripe target for thieves.

-Because of consumer protection laws regarding fraud, the bank will most likely end up making you whole again, but meanwhile, you’re stuck.
+Because of consumer protection laws regarding fraud, the bank will likely end up making you whole again, but meanwhile, you’re stuck.

 And if you’re worried about the hassle of managing multiple accounts, it’s easier than ever, with the ability to bank online and via mobile.
 Having two accounts can even allow you to dodge checking fees in some cases.

 Just make sure you comply with Regulation D limits, which restrict you to six convenient transfers and withdrawals from your savings account per statement cycle.
 These limited convenient transfers from a savings account include preauthorized, automatic transfers; transfers and withdrawals made by telephone, fax or computer; and transfers made by check, debit card or other similar methods that are payable to third parties, according to the Federal Reserve.
 A checking account generally doesn’t have limitations on the number of transfers or withdrawals out of it, according to Regulation D.

 Generally, checking accounts and savings accounts allow an unlimited number of ATM withdrawals – assuming the savings account has ATM access.

 There aren’t usually different limits on the amount you can withdraw from a checking or savings account.
 But it’s possible that your bank could require seven days’ notice for a savings withdrawal – though this right is rarely exercised, according to the Federal Reserve.
 A checking account is also known as a demand deposit account (DDA).
 A DDA doesn’t reserve the right to require at least seven days’ written notice of a withdrawal, according to the Federal Reserve.